sdarwin/website-v2/docs/development_setup_notes.md

 Method 1:

-The script dev-bootstrap-linux.sh will automatically install prerequisites, and with the --launch flag will also run docker-compose.
+The script dev-bootstrap-linux.sh will automatically install prerequisites, and with the --all or --launch flag will also run docker-compose.

+While the dev-bootstrap-linux.sh script should be run as a standard user, after it has been all set up, later you will generally run "docker compose" as root.
+This is to assure that the permissions match inside the container where the user is also root.
+(Another option is to eventually add a Docker Desktop method for linux to the script).

 ```
 curl -o dev-bootstrap-linux.sh https://raw.githubusercontent.com/boostorg/website-v2/develop/docs/scripts/dev-bootstrap-linux.sh